 Up to this many items will be displayed in response to a possible-completions call.
-After that, readline asks the user if she is sure she wants to see them all.
+After that, Readline asks the user for confirmation before displaying them.
 The default value is 100.
-A negative value indicates that Readline should never ask the user.
+A negative value indicates that Readline should never ask for confirmation.